 Philosophy of the English Department

 The English Department of Camden Hills Regional High School, emphasizing the writing process, the study of literature, critical thinking, and related language arts, is committed to empowering every student through the use of the English language.
 Teachers believe that students must develop composition skills and learn to understand and appreciate complex texts.
 Students acquire effective composition skills through the process of writing and the study of academic vocabulary, grammar, usage, and mechanics.
 To develop an understanding and appreciation of literature, students analyze a variety of literary genres with an emphasis on Western literature.
-Teaching methodologies and curricular designs in required and elective courses take into consideration students' abilities, interests, learning styles, post-secondary education plans, and career goals.
+Teaching methodologies and curricular design in required and elective courses take into consideration students' abilities, interests, learning styles, post-secondary education plans, and career goals.
 The fundamental goal of the English Department is to produce graduates who are college and career ready, with the ability to read, write, and speak grounded in evidence from texts, both literary and informational, as well as communicate effectively in a diverse and complex society.

 Rationale for English Education

 The Camden Hills Regional High School English Department firmly believes that a four-year English language arts curriculum is essential for all students.
 Effective communication skills optimize students' potential college and career readiness in a global community.
-In addition, the study of content-rich literature and non-fiction texts builds knowledge and enhances students' understanding of themselves and helps them realize and appreciate the diversities, the commonalties and the complexities of the human condition.
-The four-year sequence of courses allows students to continually deepen and broaden their knowledge bases for these skills, yielding students well-prepared for their post graduate experiences.
+In addition, the study of content-rich literature and non-fiction texts builds knowledge and enhances students' understanding of themselves while helping them realize and appreciate the diversities, the commonalities, and the complexities of the human condition.
+The four-year sequence of courses allows students to continually deepen and broaden their knowledge bases for these skills, yielding students well-prepared for their post-graduate experiences.
 “To be ready for college, workforce training, and life in a technological society, students need the ability to gather, comprehend, evaluate, synthesize, and report on information and ideas, to conduct original research in order to answer questions or solve problems, and to analyze and create a high volume and extensive range of print and nonprint texts in media forms old and new.”
 National Governors Association Center for Best Practices, Council of Chief State School Officers Title: Common Core State Standards (English Language Arts) Publisher: National Governors Association Center for Best Practices, Council of Chief State School Officers, Washington D.C.
 Copyright Date: 2010

-English Department Essential Outcomes
+English Department Graduation Proficiencies

 Read and comprehend appropriately complex literary and informational texts independently and proficiently.
 (CCRA 10)